 Strengthen TANF as both a safety net and a work program.
-Last summer, this Committee released a discussion draft of a bill to reauthorize TANF, which has been operating under short-term extensions since 2010.
+Last summer, the House Ways and Means Committee released a discussion draft of a bill to reauthorize TANF, which has been operating under short-term extensions since 2010.
 We are pleased that the discussion draft bill made critical changes to improve the TANF work participation rate (WPR), as CLASP has long advocated.
 The bill would give states greater flexibility to serve individuals with barriers to employment and other disabilities, and would count more education and training activities toward the WPR to support TANF recipients in obtaining the skills and credentials needed to sustain employment.
 These changes would both reflect ways in which our changing economy increasingly requires higher levels of education for family-sustaining jobs, and would remove barriers that prevent states from aligning TANF work programs with the workforce programs under WIOA.
 However, the draft bill did not provide states with additional federal resources, and did not hold them accountable for TANF's effectiveness as a safety net.
-We would welcome the opportunity to build upon the comments we have already submitted regarding the discussion draft and to share our thoughts on how to strengthen TANF as both a safety net for the most vulnerable families and a work program.
+President Obama's FY 2017 budget proposal includes some important recommendations in this area.
+55 We would welcome the opportunity to build upon the comments we have already submitted regarding the discussion draft56 and to share our thoughts on how to strengthen TANF as both a safety net for the most vulnerable families and a work program.